The best way to present workspace content is through leading a workspace. This way, you control the navigation for everyone in the workspace.

 Note: Interactions with assets such as drawing and interactive browsers are disabled in Present mode.
 Assets are static and cannot be interacted with.

-To create a presentation:
+To create a presentation using multiple assets:

-- Ensure that Pan mode is off.
+Ensure that (Pan) mode is off.

-- The presentation opens, displaying the first asset in full-screen mode.
+The presentation opens, displaying the first asset in full-screen mode.
 Use the arrows on your keyboard to move forward or backward among the assets.

-Certain assets have a dedicated Present option, including MS Office documents, spreadsheets, and slide decks.
+Certain assets have a dedicated (Present) option, including MS Office documents, spreadsheets, and slide decks.

 To present these assets:

-- The document opens in presentation mode.
+The document opens in presentation mode.
 Each page of the document becomes an individual slide in the presentation.

 To share your screen during a meeting:

+In the Meeting tab, participants display in a Grid.
 The Grid option displays participants in a dynamic grid with up to 25 tiles per participant in a single view.
 The shared screen represents a single tile.
 If the meeting has more than 25 participants, you can scroll down to view more participant tiles.

+You are able to capture a screenshot from each tabbed view.
 A static image of the screenshot will display in the workspace.